uvarc/rc-website/content/userinfo/ivy.md

 # Virtual Machines

 A virtual machine (VM) is a computing instance dedicated to your project.
+Multiple users can sign into a single VM.

 Virtual machines come in two platforms, CentOS7 Linux and Windows Server 2012R2.
 Each platform is available in three instance types.
 Refer to the grid below for specifics.